 Refuge Church San Luis Obispo has been formed as a fellowship of believers in the Lordship of Jesus Christ.
+Our supreme desire is to know Christ and to be conformed into His image by the power of the Holy Spirit.
 We are not a denominational church, nor are we opposed to denominations as such, only to their overemphasis of the doctrinal differences that have led to the division of the body of Christ.

 1. We believe there is one living and true God, eternally existing in three persons; the Father, the Son, and the